Enterprise Data Governance Transformation

 -

 Healthcare adds regulatory complexity.
-GxP, IDMP, GDPR requirements layer on top of standard governance.
+Pharmaceutical regulations (GxP, IDMP, GDPR) layer on top of standard governance — every data decision has compliance implications.

 -